 When I like a song, I play it until I hate it

-Why Doesn’t YouTube Have A “Loop” Option for Android and iOS?
+Why YouTube lack a “Loop” option for Android and iOS?

-While we are so used to getting awesome stuff like Maps, Search, YouTube, etc., for free from Google, we often forget that Google is also a commercial business.
-They make money from ads.
+While we are so used to getting awesome stuff from Google like Google Maps, Search, YouTube, etc, for free.
+We often forget that Google is also a commercial business and they make money from ads.
 If more people start playing the same video over and over again, lesser are the chances to effectively display ads.
 In short, a built-in loop feature is not good for Google’s business.
-After nine years of request, they finally added it to the desktop version, but not for mobile, it’s not coming anytime soon.
+After nine years of request, they finally added it to the desktop version, but for mobile, it’s not coming anytime soon.

 But that doesn’t mean you cannot loop YouTube videos on Android and iOS.
 There are some workarounds to loop a video right inside the YouTube app, for both Android and iOS.
 Although it’s in no way perfect like the web version, it gets the job done.

-Method 2: Loop a Video on YouTube App
+Method 2: Loop a Video inside YouTube App

 4. While the video is playing, tap on the “Down” arrow right next to the Playlist name.